Dave Marr Jr.

 One week in Augusta

 In early April of 1964 Dave had already won three PGA Tour events but had never fared well in a major.
-He wondered if he had what it took to stand too to toe with Nicklaus and Palmer.
+He wondered if he had what it took to stand toe to toe with Nicklaus and Palmer.
 He was about to find out.

 Marr trailed Arnold Palmer and others buy a shot at the end of the first round.
 But then Arnold began to pull away.
-By Saturday night Dave was six back and paired with Palmer in the final group.
+By Saturday night Dave was six back and paired with Palmer in the final round.
 The lead was halved by the 11th tee but there was no denying Palmer on this day.

 The lead was back to 6 on the 72nd tee when Arnold had the urge to help his friend.
-Nicklaus had birdied to move one ahead of his friend and Palmer knew that a runner up finish meant Marr's name would be etched beneath his on the permanent tournament trophy.
+Nicklaus had birdied to move one ahead of his friend and Palmer knew that a runner up finish meant Marr's name would be etched beneath his on the tournament's perpetual trophy.
 As they stood on the tee Palmer asked Marr, "Dave, is there anything I can do for you?"
 Without hesitation Marr responded, "Yeah, Arnold, make a 12".
 Palmer burst out laughing and the two birdied the hole.

-If you look at the permanent Masters trophy at Augusta National and find the year 1964 you will see two names beneath the champion Arnold Palmer; Jack Nicklaus and Dave Marr.
+If you look at the Masters trophy at Augusta National and find the year 1964 you will see two names beneath the champion Arnold Palmer; Jack Nicklaus and Dave Marr.

-Years later, in an interview recounting his favorite moments on the course, Arnold Palmer would point to the 1964 Masters as his favorite.
+Years later, in an interview recounting his favorite moments on the course, Arnold Palmer would point to the 1964 Masters as his most favorite.
 It was his final major victory but he would say two things stood out, first he had a chance to enjoy the victory while walking up the 18th fairway with a comfortable lead but as important, he got to share it and the presentation with one of his best friends, Dave Marr.

 star